stormchaserroleplaying/stormchaserRPG/Talents/Universal/Fighting/index.md

 > The damage die size increases from brawling fighting style and brawling mastery **do** apply to the damage die of natural weapons.
 For example, the damage die of a longtooth shifter's fangs increases from 1d6 to 1d8.
 >
-> If you use your martial feat die for your unarmed damage die, then the increased damage die size from brawling fighting style **does not** apply.
+> If you use your martial feat die for your unarmed damage die, then the increased damage die size from brawling fighting style and brawling mastery **do not** apply.
 For example, a warrior with a martial feat die of 1d6, brawling fighting style and the martial arts talent from the monk talent tree deals 1d6 damage with their unarmed strikes, not 1d8.

 ### Mastery